kfahn22/mandelbulb/README.md

 ## This code uses a shader to render a static image of the mandelbulb in P5.js.
 It is based on the Coding Train Mandelbulb challenge by Daniel Shiffman.
 It also incorporates code written by Inigo Quilez and Jamie Wong.

-## 1. The Spherical function and mandelbulbSDF tracks as closely as possible to the code written by Daniel Shiffman.
+## 1. The Spherical function and mandelbulbSDF track as closely as possible to the code written by Daniel Shiffman.

 - [Mandelbulb challenge from theCodingTrain]  https://www.youtube.com/watch?v=NJCiUVGiNyA
 - [Exploration of how to port to P5.js from Shadertoy] https://www.youtube.com/watch?v=7ZIfXu_iPv4